plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Encounters/Actions.md

 #### Move Action (➡️)

 You can only take one Move Action per turn.
 You can only take Move Actions during your own turn.
-You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '➡️'.
+You can take any of the actions listed in [Actions During Encounters][ADE] that use '➡️'.
 The most common usage of a Move Action are the "Dash" Action and the "Step" Action.
 Some Move Actions don't use your entire Move Action that turn, instead they only take a part (for example: Taking Cover).

 ### Replacing Action Types